alim415/alim415.github.io/README.md

 - You can copy and paste [_pages/cv.md](./_pages/cv.md) file as a template.

 **Publish/Unpublish a section**
-- You can try to temporarily hide one section by adding "published: false" under the "permanent link" line in the corresponding .md file.
+- You can try to temporarily hide one section by adding another line `published: false` under the "permanent link" line in the corresponding .md file.

 # al-folio